maldoinc/wireup/readme.md

 <p><a target="_blank" href="https://maldoinc.github.io/wireup">📚 Documentation</a> | <a target="_blank" href="https://github.com/maldoinc/wireup-demo">🎮 Demo Application</a></p>
 </div>

 Dependency Injection (DI) is a design pattern where dependencies are provided externally rather than created within objects.
-Wireup automates dependency management using Python's type system, with support for async, generators, modern Python features and integrations for FastAPI, Django, Flask and AIOHTTP out of the box
+Wireup automates dependency management using Python's type system, with support for async, generators, modern Python features and integrations for FastAPI, Django, Flask and AIOHTTP out of the box.

+> [!NOTE]
+> **New**: Inject Dependencies in FastAPI with zero runtime overhead using [Class-Based Handlers](https://maldoinc.github.io/wireup/latest/integrations/fastapi/class_based_handlers/).

 ## Features